Why might I need a sleep study?

-Your sleep study will take place in one of our sleep study rooms on Victoria ward, 2nd Floor, Fulham wing.
+Your sleep study will take place in one of our sleep study rooms on Victoria ward, second floor, Fulham wing.
 The ward can be reached by lift.

 On arrival you will be met by a nurse who will help you settle in and will go through some initial tests with you.

 An overnight stay is all that is needed.
 Before you come into hospital you will be given a time to arrive on the ward.
 Generally you will be asked to arrive during the afternoon so that the doctors can discuss your symptoms with you.

 You will normally be free to leave at about 10am the next day.

 What do I need to bring with me?

 All you need for your overnight stay is:

 Please do not bring jewellery, valuables or large sums of money with you.
 We cannot accept responsibility for any loss or damage to your personal property.

 An evening meal is provided in your room at 6pm and breakfast is provided the following morning.

 When will I know the results?